Jury returns to deliberate for a second day at Sean 'Diddy' Combs' sex trafficking trial

 The judge decided instead to send jurors a note reminding them of their duties to deliberate and obligation to follow his instructions on the law.

-By day's end, the jury seemed back on track, requesting clarification about what qualifies as drug distribution, an aspect of the racketeering conspiracy charge that will help determine whether Combs can be convicted or exonerated on the count.
+By day's end, the jury seemed back on track, sending the note about drug distribution.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.